ArmandJ77-zz/APICore-Boilerplate/README.md

 # To install CLI template
 The solution supports .NET Core CLI template, to install:

-*open cmd
-*to install run
+* open cmd and execute
 ```
 dotnet new --install "[customDirectory]\APICore-BoilerPlate"
 ```
-*To start a new project with this template
+* To start a new project with this template
 ```
 dotnet new boilerplate --name [your solution name]
 ```

-To uninstall the template simply execute
+* To uninstall the template simply execute
 ```
 dotnet new --uninstall "[customDirectory]\APICore-BoilerPlate"
 ```